RPVanarx/WIMPbot/docs/folder-structure-guideline.md

 ## Each folder (module) in root source folder

     .
-    ├── build                   # Compiled files
-    ├── docs                    # Documentation files (specific docs) ├── src                     # Source files
+    ├── docs                    # Documentation files (specific docs. not necessary) ├── src                     # Source files
     ├── test                    # Automated tests
-    ├── tools                   # Tools and utilities
-    └── README.md               # Short description of module and link to the main documentation file
+    ├── tools                   # Tools and utilities (no necessary) └── README.md               # Short description of current module and link to the main documentation file

 #### Example